MichaelGrafnetter/active-directory-firewall/ADDS/README.md

                     -Verbose:$isVerbose > $null
 ```

-See the `CustomRules.Sample.ps1` sample file, which contains some additional boilerplate code
+See the `CustomRules.Sample.ps1` and `CustomRules.Semperis.ps1` sample files, which contain some additional boilerplate code
-and can be used as a template.
+and can be used as templates.

 ## Deployment